cloudscribe/cloudscribe/notes/pgsql-notes.md

+## Create User with all permissions on a single db
+1. In pgamin create the role/group with a password and allow login, optionally allow backup/replication if user will be used to automate that.
+2. Create the db and run CREATE EXTENSION "uuid-ossp"; and any other extensions you may need since only super user can do this
+3. grant all privileges on database <dbname> to <username> ;

+the above makes a user with sufficient permissions to run migrations

 include all 3 of these in backup and restore operations: pre data = table structures, functions etc without constraints or indexes data = the data